By Spring Childcare · 09 Jun 2022

 • Encourage parents to show their child pictures of their new teacher so that they can recognise some familiar faces when they start.

-• work with parents on showing children how to ask questions or for help.
+• Work with parents on showing children how to ask questions or for help.
 For some children using phrases or gestures may work, for other using signs or pictures may be more suitable.

-• encourage parents to talk to their child about the new school routine so they know what to expect.
+• Encourage parents to talk to their child about the new school routine so they know what to expect.

 • Get children to try on their school uniform so it feels comfortable and familiar to them